Security boundaries of an optical power limiter for protecting quantum key distribution systems: Discussion about security boundary

 \subsection{Security boundary for c.w.\ light injection}

 In the c.w.\ light experiments, generally, the OPL keeps the transmitted power to be the same order of optical power no matter how much input light is.
 Nevertheless, the OPL still may expose some security threats that shall be noticed.
+This is because that the significant increase in optical power allows us to observe the performance fluctuation and degradation of the OPL under high-intensity light, which also was not explored in the previous work~\cite{zhang2021}, presenting the security boundary of the OPL.

 Firstly, for the source unit of a QKD system, the amount of Alice's transmitted light slightly increases as shown in our test, which may let the mean photon number be higher than the set value.
 Usually, in Alice, the insertion loss of the OPL is counted as a part of attenuation that attenuates the weak coherence laser to be the single-photon level.
 In normal case, the mean photon numbers of Alice's output follow the set values required by a QKD protocol.
 However, if Eve injects about $1~\watt$ c.w.\ light, there is a chance to increase the mean photon number of Alice's pulses as shown by the red area in~\cref{fig:cycle}.
 This unnoticed increase of the optical power sent by Alice results in the incorrect estimation of the key rate, which compromises the security of a QKD system, either running a prepare-and-measure QKD protocol or a measurement-device-independent QKD protocol~\cite{huang2019}.